caelusweb3/telegram-group-reader/README.md

 ## 📖 How It Works

 1. **User starts the bot** `/start`
 2. If logged in, they see options:
-   - 📩 Fetch Messages
+   - 📩 Fetch Last 10 Messages
+   - 📝 Get Summary of Last 10 Messages
    - 🚪 Logout
 3. If not logged in, they see:
    - 🔑 Login